the official message board of the

 We suggest newer members spend some time just reading the forums you're interested in, getting to know the board a bit, and definitely learn the rules, before starting new threads.

-If you are reporting Redskins "news" or "rumors" more than a few minutes old, please use the Search Feature (advanced setting) and/or scan the first two pages of the forum before posting, to ensure the news hasn't already been posted and the topic discussed.
+If you are reporting Washington Commanders Football Team "news" or "rumors" more than a few minutes old, please use the Search Feature (advanced setting) and/or scan the first two pages of the forum before posting, to ensure the news hasn't already been posted and the topic discussed.
 If the ES Search Feature seems to be ineffective, use this option.
 Multiple topics may be closed or merged and other penalties may be applied.

 This is a very large and active community, with sweeping media coverage and up-to-the-minute updates.
 More than likely, most news/information has already been posted and is the subject of discussion in existing threads.
 Most current and relevant topics usually have any number of variations active in threads at any given time.
 If you wish to discuss that topic, you are encouraged to do so in one of those existing threads.